shaloo/docs.arcana/docs/concepts/session_type.md

 A persistent session is convenient for app users but carries some risk since it automatically logs the user in when the app is reopened.
 Ensure the re-login time aligns with the app's security and risk management profile.

-!!! an-caution "Not supported for Global Keyspace Setting"
+!!! an-warning "Not supported for Global Keyspace Setting"

       The persistent session type is enabled only for the default [[concept-keyspace-type|app-specific keyspace]] setting.
 For security reasons, it is disabled for apps using global keyspace.